David-OConnor/stm32-hal/README.md

 - If using PWM (or output compare in general) on an Advanced control timer (eg TIM1 or 8), you must manually set the `TIMx_BDTR` register, `MOE` bit.
 - Octospi implementation is broken
+- DFSDM on L4x6 is missing Filter 1.